HD60Hz/squad-lab1-store/README.md

 [Multiprocessing](https://docs.python.org/3/library/multiprocessing.html) in Python have the same API as threading (seen above).
 But because each process has its own memory space, it is more complex to manage shared data in our program.
 The solution must involve some kind of inter-process communication (IPC)
 In our case, because of the shared ``inventory`` and ``items_count``, it would be difficult to find AS a simple and elegant solution AS using threads

-This is how it would look like if we want to force the use of a pool of processes and a manager
+This is how it would look like if we want to force the use of a pool of processes and a ``Manager``

 ```python
 from concurrent.futures.process import ProcessPoolExecutor